 Choose whether or not you want iTunes to synchronize your iPhone’s contact details, calendar events, email addresses, and browsing history automatically.

-To make a tick appear next to “Dates, Bookmarks, Automatically Sync Contacts, and Email Accounts,” click the check box next to it.
+To make a tick appear next to “Dates, Bookmarks, Automatically Sync Contacts, and Email Accounts,” click the check box next.
 Then press the Done button to complete the process.

 The Summary window should display once you press the Done button.
-If it still doesn’t work, make sure your iPhone is chosen in the source list and click the Overview tab towards the top of the window, as seen below.
+If it still doesn’t work, ensure your iPhone is chosen in the source list and click the Overview tab towards the top of the window, as seen below.

 Choose the Automatically Sync When This iPhone Is Attached check box if you want iTunes to sync your iPhone every time you connect it to your computer.